wuc656/syso/README.md

 - [Usage](#Usage)
 - [License](#License)

-## Forked from hallazzang/syso
+## Pull requests from bitfocus/syso

-This project is forked from [hallazzang/syso](https://github.com/hallazzang/syso) to support `go install xxxx` for installation of cli, as go get is deprecated.
+This project is Pull requests from [bitfocus/syso](https://github.com/hallazzang/syso) to support `go install xxxx` for installation of cli, as go get is deprecated.

 ## Features